backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/RDS.md

 > [!tip]- Whenever you see RDS instance is running out of storage always go for auto scaling for increasing the disk space instead of manually increasing the disk space in instance settings.
 > Keywords like **minimum** development and database administration maybe mentioned.

+> [!question]- You have an application that stores its data in an RDS database.
+You're expecting your application to receive a large number of writes in the next 24 hours.
+You have enabled Storage Auto Scaling for your RDS database so your RDS database storage can handle a large number of writes. *Your RDS database has increased storage at 1 P.M, but when it tries to scale again at 3 P.M it fails*.
+What do you expect the reason for this?
+> You can **only scale up your RDS storage once within 6 hours**.

 ## RDS Monitoring
 - CloudWatch metrics gathered from the *hypervisor*: